What do accreta patients need to know?

 Are some hospitals better than others at treating accreta?

-Accreta literature has previously indicated that better outcomes are achieved at facilities with experience and expertise in treating accreta.
-The ACOG & SMFM Accreta Care Consensus continues to support this: “Optimal management involves a standardized approach with a comprehensive multidisciplinary care team accustomed to management of placenta accreta spectrum.”
+Accreta literature has previously indicated that better outcomes are achieved at a placenta accreta center of excellence, or at facilities with experience and expertise in treating accreta.
+The ACOG & SMFM Accreta Care Consensus continues to support outcomes: “Optimal management involves a standardized approach with a comprehensive multidisciplinary care team accustomed to management of placenta accreta spectrum.”